Appearance & Reality > The Lord Jesus Christ > Strong and weak

 17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God.

 After telling us to be strong in the Lord and in the strength of His might, Paul immediately stresses the need to put on the full armour of God, so that we may be able to stand firm.
 He repeats the importance of standing firm in verses 13 and 14.
-Being truly strong is to be able to persevere, to stand firm and not to compromise, to remain steadfast and not be overwhelmed.
-Here, Paul is talking about standing firm in the context of spiritual warfare, not when everything is peaceful, when there is no spiritual pressure.
+Being truly strong is to be able to stand firm, that is, to persevere, to remain steadfast, not to compromise and not to be overwhelmed.
+Here, Paul is talking about standing firm, not when everything is peaceful or when there is no spiritual pressure, but in the midst of spiritual warfare.

-In our consideration of true strength, it is important for us to bear in mind the reality of spiritual warfare because of two reasons.
+As we consider the subject of true strength, it is important for us to bear in mind the reality of spiritual warfare for two reasons.

-“For our struggle is not against flesh and blood” does not mean that we do not face difficulties from people.
-Nor does it mean that the temptations of the world, the stresses we go through, and the problems that we encounter with people are not relevant and real.
+“For our struggle is not against flesh and blood” does not mean that we do not face difficulties from people or that the temptations of the world and the stresses of life are not relevant or real.
 They are.
-What Paul is trying to tell us is that we need to see beyond flesh and blood and recognise the powers of darkness at work - that the real battle lies in the spiritual realm.
+But what Paul is trying to tell us is that we need to see beyond the visible realm and recognise the powers of darkness at work behind the scene – that the real battle is in the spiritual realm.
 We therefore need to be strong in the Lord, that we may be able to overcome the powers of darkness.

-2. Advancement of God’s kingdom is closely related to overcoming the powers of darkness.
+2. Advancement of God’s kingdom is directly related to overcoming the powers of darkness

-The advancement of God’s kingdom is directly related to overcoming the forces of darkness.
 Every progress, every advance of God’s kingdom is always at the expense of the kingdom of darkness.
 So we can expect that there will be spiritual opposition.
-The forces of darkness will not be happy - not only when we are advancing against them, but even before we begin.
+The forces of darkness will not be happy when we are advancing against them.
 The powers of darkness are intelligent beings.
 They know when they are being threatened.

 Paul talks about the wiles and schemes of the evil one (2 Cor.
-2:11), implying that he is an intelligent being.
+2:11), implying that the evil one is an intelligent being.
 Whenever the evil one recognises a threat to his domain of darkness, he will, if he can, attack first.
 He will protect his domain and vehemently oppose all attempts to advance God’s kingdom.

-To align our hearts with God and the fulfilment of His purposes, we must resist the attacks and wiles of the evil one and overcome his influences in our own lives and the lives of others.
-The evil one is working in the lives of non-believers as well as believers and many are under bondage in varying degrees.
-As the hearts and spirits of men are being set free and brought into submission to God, the kingdom of God advances and the kingdom of darkness recedes.
+The evil one is working in the lives of both non-believers and believers and many are under bondage in varying degrees.
+To align our hearts with God and His purposes, we must resist the attacks of the evil one and overcome his influences in our own lives and in the lives of others.
+As the hearts of men are being set free and brought into submission to God, the kingdom of darkness recedes, and the kingdom of God advances.

-This is what the Lord Jesus highlighted to the apostle Paul when He sent Paul to minister to the Jewish people and the Gentiles, to open their spiritual eyes so that they may turn from darkness to light and from the dominion of Satan to God.
+This is what the Lord Jesus said to the apostle Paul when He sent Paul to minister to the Jews and the Gentiles – to open their spiritual eyes so that they may turn from darkness to light and from the dominion of Satan to God.

 Acts 26:18